Unsure which local health service to use?

 If an ambulance is needed, call 999, the emergency phone number in the UK.
 You can also dial 112, which is the ambulance number throughout the European Union.

-Find out more by viewing the Don't just go to A&E leaflet or visit the NHS Choices website.
+Find out more on the NHS Choices website.